Ethical Marketing Statement

 We Commit to Ethical Digital Advertising

 All advertising content lands somewhere on the honesty spectrum–from manipulative and dishonest to accurate, ethical and honest.
-Tracy Sinclair Ltd. is committed to ensuring the accuracy and ethics of the content we promote through digital advertising.
+Coach Advancement Limited is committed to ensuring the accuracy and ethics of the content we promote through digital advertising.

 Aside from considering the accuracy and honesty of the content, we must also consider the ethics of the targeting approach.
 Digital advertising brings its own unique set of ethical issues related to data privacy.
 Facebook, Google, and many other digital media companies have developed sophisticated tracking technologies in order to understand, profile, track, and target users online so that their paying advertisers can reach their exact target audience via their digital advertising products and services.
 This kind of granular targeting often comes at the cost of individual users’ privacy.
 As consumer attitudes and technologies change, the ethical considerations that surround digital advertising are rapidly evolving.
 It is highly likely that the line of what is both legal and ethically acceptable will shift many times over the short and long term.